HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

 Alright, now take everything that was just said in the entire past Section and LITERALLY double that.
 Extra Lights are lights that don't come from the sun (torches, magic, light switches, etc.).
 They are handled in a similar way, yet, they lack the ShadowCode 2.
 Whenever a Voxel contains both Natural Light and Extra Light information, the highest valued one will be used by the Shader.

 ## Custom Interpolation Shaders
-In order to get the modern (and to work towards realism in a Voxel Lighting engine), we need to get perfect gradients between light levels.
+In order to get the modern look (and to work towards realism in a Voxel Lighting engine), we need to get perfect gradients between light levels.
 So for every pixel, there must have a gradient happening...
 Just imagine how hard and CPU intensive it would be to Lerp every pixel on the screen...

 Luckily, the Vertex->Fragment shader struct does that work for us.
 For those unaware, the Vertex Shader operates on Vertices, sends the data to Interpolators that create the perfect interpolation of values (like normals and colors), so that the Fragment Shader can work on every pixel independently.